jcai0791/Neutrophil-Project/README.md

 ### Description
-Code for analyzing the motility of neutrophils.
+Code for analyzing the cell motility.
+Bright-field videos (.avi, 30X magnification, ～8 FPS, 10 s) were recorded on a Nikon Ti.
+The videos were analyzed using a customized code in Java.
 Details are included in PAPER.

 ### How to use
 Create a LocalThresholding object: